rob-brown/Demos/README.markdown

 #Demos

 ##GCD iPhone Sample
-This is a simple example of how to add GCD to an iPhone app.
-By removing the different calls to `dispatch_async` you can see the affects on the app's performance.
+This is a simple example of how to use GCD in an iPhone app.
+By removing the different calls to `dispatch_async`, and making other changes, you can see the affects on the app's performance.
+The random number generator is simply to see the affects of multithreading, or lack thereof, on the app's performance when performing concurrent operations.
+To demonstrate the need for multithreading, the app simulates a "big task" made up of many "smaller tasks" by putting its current thread to sleep during the smaller tasks.

 ##License